Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: System Model

 \subsection{Biological Aspect}

-\textit{Nicotiana tabacum} (tobacco) was selected due to its established role in plant biology research and well-documented electrophysiological responses~\cite{van93}.
-The robust morphology of tobacco, including large leaves and sturdy stems, facilitates bioelectrical measurements~\cite{bekkari24}.
-Its extensive genetic and physiological characterization, combined with economic significance, establishes tobacco as an optimal model to investigate plant electrophysiology and its underlying molecular mechanisms.
+Tobacco was selected due to its established role in plant biology research and well-documented electrophysiological responses~\cite{van93}.
+Its robust morphology, including large leaves and sturdy stems, facilitates bioelectrical measurements~\cite{bekkari24}.
+Finally, its extensive genetic and physiological characterization, combined with economic significance, establishes tobacco as an optimal model organism to investigate plant electrophysiology and its underlying molecular mechanisms.